-The Library has embarked on a comprehensive organizational renewal to ensure that its structure is well-positioned for the future.
-The goal of the renewal project is to identify and implement an organizational structure that will allow the Library to strengthen its capabilities, to maximize its capacity to meet its strategic goals, to improve the effectiveness of its day to day operations, and to be agile and able to respond to change.
+The Library has completed a comprehensive organizational renewal to ensure that its structure is well-positioned for the future.
+The goal of the renewal project was to identify and implement an organizational structure that would allow the Library to strengthen its capabilities, to maximize its capacity to meet its strategic goals, to improve the effectiveness of its day to day operations, and to be agile and able to respond to change.

-The Library’s organizational model is changing from being centred on physical locations (Morisset, Brian Dickson Law Library, and Health Sciences Library) to function-based.
-The new functional model groups Library staff within 6 divisions: Research Services, Learning and User Services, Innovation and Digital Scholarship, Content and Access, Strategy and Planning, and Library Administration.
-The organizational chart highlights the divisions and departments of the new functional organizational model.
+The Library’s organizational model changed from being centred on physical locations (Morisset, Brian Dickson Law Library, and Health Sciences Library) to function-based.
+The new functional model groups Library staff within 6 divisions: Research Services, Learning and User Services, Open Scholarship and Digital Initiatives, Content and Access, Strategy and Planning, and Library Administration.
+The organizational chart highlights the divisions of the new functional organizational model.

 Summary of New Divisions

 Research Services’ purpose is to advance the research mission of the University by providing relevant and timely services to support users.
 Staff in this division work cooperatively with users seeking assistance to undertake complex, multipart research activities.
 The Associate University Librarian of the Research Services division provides direction, ensuring that the activities of the division contribute to the University’s overall research enterprise and priorities.

 The new structure creates interdisciplinary research teams based on broad disciplinary groupings.
 Research is an increasingly multi-disciplinary endeavour, as researchers from different disciplinary backgrounds contribute their expertise, research materials, and perspectives to collaboratively examine research problems in new ways.
 This division will be better placed to respond if they are able to draw on the experience and expertise of colleagues in complementary subject areas within their own multi-disciplinary teams.